The town of Yuzawa in Niigata comes alive in winter, and at Takahan Ryokan, you can enjoy a relaxing soak in onsen waters after a day of skiing.

 “For guests who stayed with us, they are welcome to use the hot spring baths at no charge between 1:00 and 4:00 p.m., so if you have the time, please do so.”

-A hot spring that has been passed down through generations for over 900 years, Yukiguni no Yado Takahan, is where you can enjoy not only the baths but also authentic banquet cuisine as well as visit the room once frequented by a literary giant.
-The views from the open-air baths and guest rooms throughout the four seasons are truly magnificent.
+A hot spring passed down through generations for over 900 years, Yukiguni no Yado Takahan is where you can enjoy the baths and authentic banquet cuisine and visit the room once frequented by a literary giant.
+The views from the open-air baths and guest rooms throughout the four seasons are genuinely magnificent.

-If you visit in winter, be sure to stay at this wonderful inn in Echigo Yuzawa.
+If you visit in winter, stay at this beautiful inn in Echigo Yuzawa.

 *Prices and options mentioned are subject to change.

 Limited time offer: 10% discount coupons available now!

 9 Recommended Ski Resorts in Niigata!
 Access, Lift Tickets, Rental Info, and More (2023 Edition)

 Where You Should Stay in Yamagata: Best Areas & Hotels For Visitors